StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/3 Api Routes/exercise.md

 1. **Create Time API Fetching Utility:**
    1. In the `utils/api.ts` file, define a function named `fetchTime`.
    2. Add the code to make a GET request to the WorldTimeAPI.
-   3. Use the `axios` library to make the API request.

 > **Explanation:**
 > - This function makes a GET request to the WorldTimeAPI to fetch the current time for a specific timezone.